wp-plugins/floating-social-media-icon/readme.txt

 Then Visit Plugin Configuration Settings and select a theme and size for icons. configure your social profile url.
 You are done!

-You need to go to Apperance >> Widgets to add "Acx Social Icon" Widget to your sidebar If you selected display mode as manual, you can use the shortcodes which is clearly mentioned in [Faq](http://wordpress.org/extend/plugins/floating-social-media-icon/faq/ "Frequently Asked Questions") section.
+You need to go to Appearance >> Widgets to add "Acx Social Icon" Widget to your sidebar If you selected display mode as manual, you can use the shortcodes which is clearly mentioned in [Faq](http://wordpress.org/extend/plugins/floating-social-media-icon/faq/ "Frequently Asked Questions") section.

 [youtube http://www.youtube.com/watch?v=oK1iCywcjZY]